 Our attorneys work with orthopedic surgeons, pain management doctors, neurologists, chiropractors, physical therapists, surgical facilities, anesthesiologists, imaging facilities, pharmacies, hospitals, and many other types of medical providers in Dallas, Plano, Frisco, Fort Worth, and all across North Texas.

-What if surgery is needed after a pedestrian accident?
+What if surgery is needed after a pedestrian accident in Dallas?

 Our Dallas injury lawyers have assisted countless injured victims who required a surgery to recover from injuries sustained in accidents.
 The availability of surgery, however, is dependent on adequate automobile insurance coverage being available.